nRanzo/data_algorithms_java/README.md

 This repository is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Problems:
+## Problems to fix:
-1. ListAdapter.java suffers from backing problem
-2. LinkedPositionalListGui.java is not working properly
+1. extra/LinkedPositionalListGui.java is not working properly

-3. Position.java is an interface, so should start with H
+## Problems fixed:
+1. extra/Josephus.java was not working properly
+2. lists/ListAdapter.java was suffering from backing problem
+3. some interfaces started with H, whereas others did not
+4. lists/*.java had minor issues, now are well linked together